stevecaldwell77/PawsX-DynamoDB-DocumentClient/README.md

         },
     );

-Returns a set of attributes for the item with the given primary key by delegating to Paws::DynamoDB::GetItem().
+Returns a set of attributes for the item with the given primary key by delegating to [Paws::DynamoDB::GetItem](https://metacpan.org/pod/Paws::DynamoDB::GetItem).

 The following arguments are marshalled: 'Key'.